jfndi/DesignPatternsInCpp/README.md

 Creational design patterns abstract the instantiation process.
 They help make a system independent of how its objects are created, composed, and represented.
-A class creational pattern uses inheritance to vary the class thatís instantiated, whereas an object creational pattern will delegate instantiation to another object.
+A class creational pattern uses inheritance to vary the class that‚Äôs instantiated, whereas an object creational pattern will delegate instantiation to another object.

 	* Factory: